-VANCOUVER, Wash. - The Southwest Clean Air Agency (SWCAA) is issuing a Stage 1 Burn Ban effective at 1 p.m. today, Dec.
-1, 2009 for all of Clark County due to rising levels of fine particulate pollution, a consequence of an inversion that is trapping air pollution at ground level.
+VANCOUVER, Wash. - Due to stagnant conditions and elevated air pollution levels, the Southwest Clean Air Agency (SWCAA) is issuing a Stage 1 Burn Ban effective immediately for all of Clark County.
 This means that the use of all fireplaces, uncertified woodstoves and inserts is prohibited until air quality improves and the Stage 1 Burn Ban is lifted.
 If wood burning is your only source of heat, you are exempt and we ask that you burn as cleanly as possible.
 All outdoor burning is also prohibited during this Stage 1 Burn Ban.

-Due to Clark County's unique geography and the proximity to the Columbia River Gorge, some localized areas may experience windy conditions while others remain stagnant and inundated with smoke.
 This Stage 1 Burn Ban will remain in effect until our monitors show demonstrated improvement in our air quality and weather forecasts indicate improved ventilation.